Koh Phangan met kinderen

 Child-friendly restaurants on Koh Phangan

-Koh Raham is an absolute must-visit and much more than just a restaurant.
-For a relaxed lunch or early dinner by the beach, we really liked Kikekla Bar & Restaurant, with its calm, bohemian atmosphere.
+Koh Raham is an absolute must and more than just a restaurant.
+For a relaxed lunch or early dinner by the beach, we really enjoyed Kikekla Bar & Restaurant, with its calm bohemian vibe.

 For daytime, Common Grounds Coffee was our favorite.
-Good coffee, delicious lunch, plenty of space, and even a swimming pool.
+Great coffee, delicious lunch options, plenty of space, and even a swimming pool.
 Perfect with a baby.
-Tonsai Restaurant is ideal if you’re in the mood for pure, flavorful Thai food.
-No frills, but fast service and great flavors, which also makes it suitable with children.
+Tonsai Restaurant is ideal if you’re in the mood for simple, delicious Thai food.
+No frills, but fast service and great flavors, which also makes it very suitable with children.

 Practical tips for Koh Phangan with children